methminimadhush2000/User-Manual/docs/booking-process.md

 * Enter card details and confirm booking within 5 minutes of seat selection.

 ![alt text](assets/card-details.png)
-* An email will be sent for a successful booking with attached e-tickets.
+* The system will send a confirmation email for successful bookings, including attached e-tickets.